Promoting Watershed Security in Ontario:

 About the Awards

-In early 2025, the OHI launched the Watershed Guardian Awards to acknowledge and celebrate people and organizations making extraordinary efforts to protect watershed security in Ontario.
+The OHI launched the Watershed Guardian Awards in 2025 to acknowledge and celebrate people and organizations making extraordinary efforts to protect watershed security in Ontario.

-The Watershed Guardian of the Year category consists of a 4 kg, 25 cm glass award, while the Community Advocate category is a 2 kg, 15 cm watershed droplet.
-Each is hand-blown by Ontario artist Tara Marsh, is mounted, and comes with a framed certificate.
+The Watershed Guardian Award consists of a 4 kg, 25 cm glass award and can be awarded as the Guardian of the Year or for Lifetime Achievement, while the Community Advocate Award is a 2 kg, 15 cm “watershed droplet”.
+Each is hand-blown by Ontario artist Tara Marsh and comes with a framed certificate.

-The Watershed Guardian of the Year The Watershed Droplet
+The Watershed Guardian Award: Guardian of the Year or Lifetime Achievement The Community Advocate Watershed Droplet

 Watershed Guardian of the Year The Watershed Droplet